InAbsencia/inabsentia.io/README.md

 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

 This repository holds the source files for my personal website, [iyyel.io](https://iyyel.io).
 The static website generation tool [Jekyll](https://jekyllrb.com), is used to generate the actual website from these files.
-Refer to the `deploy_site.sh` script for more information.
+Refer to the `deploy.sh` script for more information.